-With time the interest also goes up and you are permanently marked in the Bank’s records as a potential bad debt.
+Delinquent Cardholder: With time the interest also goes up and you are permanently marked in the Bank’s records as a potential bad debt.
 A few times the companies have reported their clients after just one late payment, but generally, one warning is given before reporting.

 Most people fear that they will have to serve jail time, but this is hardly ever the case.
 This is because it is not a crime yet to incur debt.
 However, this is only the case if you have a valid reason for missing out on a payment.
 If you have signed a contract though, then it might become a legal problem which can be taken to court.

 Some companies are also known to check credit history while employing new staff, so this might also lead you to possibly become unemployed.
 The good news here is that bad credit scores do not stay in your history forever; this, however, does not mean that the debt has been forgiven or your credit history has been erased.

-The worst-case scenario from this would be that if you do get a bad credit history, then you might just have to learn to live off cash, like the rest of the world.
+No New Loan from the Banks: The worst-case scenario from this would be that if you do get a bad credit history, then you might just have to learn to live off cash, like the rest of the world.
 Some online companies provide small loans to people with bad credit ratings, but they charge very high-interest rates to protect them.